JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 #### 0x0031 "General Status"

-Messsage 0x0031 "General Status" is implemented in [GeneralStatusCharacteristic.js](../app/peripherals/ble/pm5/rowing-service/status-characteristics/GeneralStatusCharacteristic.js).
+Messsage 0x0031 "General Status" is implemented in [GeneralStatusCharacteristic.js](../app/peripherals/ble/pm5/rowing-service/status-characteristics/GeneralStatusCharacteristic.js), with most flags being set in [ORMtoC2Mapper.js](../app/peripherals/ble/pm5/utils/ORMtoC2Mapper.js).
 Some notes:

 * As described in [elapsed time](#elapsed-time), `Elapsed time` will be mapped to `metrics.interval.timeSpent.moving`
 * As described in [distance](#distance)), `distance` will be mapped to `metrics.interval.distance.fromStart`